Page Speed Checker

 4. Leverage Browser Caching

-• Set expiration headers: Use cache-control headers to define how long the browser should store resources locally.
+• Set expiration headers: Control how long browsers store resources.

 5. Minify and Compress Code